 Each of the three main areas of TAP TSI and TAF TSI regulatory service (operational computer services, retail technical services and RU/IM technical services) is monitored by a SMG.
 Each group has 10 seats.
 Members are nominated by the Supervisory Board according to the relevant stakeholder group seat allocations in the Supervisory Board.
 Group members will have clear expertise in the subject of the group as a prerequisite to nomination.
 Groups meet monthly, or as required by business.
 Each group selects its chair, who acts as the secretary to the group and is responsible for its business.
 SMG participation is not paid apart from the time and travelling expenses of the chair, plus the travelling expenses of members.

+ERA may attend all SMGs as observers in all matters related to the regulatory architecture and the technical specifications.
+ERA may attend the financial and commercial business of the Supervisory Board by invitation.

 Members of each Service Management Group act as representatives of their stakeholder group and not of their own company.
 They perform their tasks and introduce business on behalf of their stakeholders.
 They coordinate their voting positions with their stakeholder group.

 Each SMG will report to and make recommendations through the General Manager to the Supervisory Board.
 Each SMG will make budget requests through the General Manager to the Supervisory Board for service procurement and operational funds and for the costs of the group chair and member’s travel expenses.
 The SMG will respond to appropriate requests from the Supervisory Board.
 Primary SMG responsibilities are: